vseryakov/backendjs/README.md

   - BKJS_HOME - home directory where to cd and find files, `-home` config parameter overrides it
   - BKJS_RUNMODE - initial run mode, `-run-mode` overrides it
-  - BKJS_CONFFILE - config gfile to use instesd of 'config', `-conf-file` overrides it
+  - BKJS_CONFFILE - config file to use instead of 'config', `-conf-file` overrides it
+  - BKJS_PACKAGES - packags to preload, `-preload-packages` overrieds it
   - BKJS_APPNAME - default app name
   - BKJS_TAG - initial instance tag, `-instance-tag` overrides it, it may be also overridden by AWS instance tag
   - BKJS_PORT - port for web server